ShareFacebook Twitter AddThis

 - After cooking, let it cool for a couple of hours.

 - A quick way of serving cooked octopus?
-Cut it into small pieces and season together with tomatoes and celery.
+Cut it into small pieces, combine with tomatoes and celery, and season well.